Employment

 Singapore The employment environment in Singapore is generally not as strict as mainland Europe, and the standards are closer to that of the US/UK.
 Parties are free to contract as they wish.

 Slovakia Strict and employee-friendly.
-No concept of employment at will, except for the probationary period in which the employer may terminate the employment with immediate effect and without giving any reasons.
+No concept of employment at will, except for the probationary period in which the employer may terminate the employment with immediate effect and without giving any reasons (except in cases of a pregnant woman, a mother up to the end of the ninth month after giving birth, a breastfeeding woman and a man on paternity leave, when termination during the probationary period is possible only in exceptional cases not related to pregnancy, motherhood or taking care of a born child, and requires proper written justification).
 As a general rule, the probationary period may not exceed three months.
 A six-month probationary period can be agreed with employees in managerial positions.
+At the same time, in the case of an employee with a fixed-term employment, the probationary period shall not be longer than half of the agreed duration of the employment.

-Spain In general terms, Spanish employment law is align with other EU member states’ employment law, since national labour legislation in EU member states is strongly conditioned by EU regulations and directives.
+Spain In general terms, Spanish employment law is aligned with other EU member states’ employment law, since national labour legislation in EU member states is strongly conditioned by EU regulations and directives.

 United Arab Emirates The employment relationship is governed by the new UAE Federal Labour Law (Federal Decree Law No. 33 of 2021) together with UAE Cabinet Resolution No.1 of 2022 (the “UAE Labour Law”) as in either case amended from time to time which came in force on 2 February 2020 and sets out a minimum standard of employment conditions that are obligatory for all employers in the UAE.
 As a Federal statute, the provisions of the UAE Labour Law apply to all private sector employers based in the UAE, including those that are established in free zones (save for the two exceptions covered below).
 Although the free zone may implement internal employment regulations applicable to companies established within it, these will merely supplement the minimum provisions as laid out in the UAE Labour Law.